pdevine/docs/4-admin/system-jobs.md

 ).delete().run(conn, callback);
 ```

+__Note:__ queries to the `job` table by non-admin user accounts will only show that user's queries, and only queries owned by the running user can be deleted.

 # Document schema #

 There are four kinds of jobs.
 The document schema is consistent between them, with job-specific data appearing in the `info` field.